-When selling online, the Amazon search results page is pretty much the Big Dance.
-It’s competitive, unpredictable, and it can make or break your year.
+The Amazon search results page is pretty much the Big Dance.
+The battle to get your products seen is highly competitive, unpredictable, and a few small things can often make or break your year.

 But you’ve got your Amazon gameplan, right?
 Your e-commerce team is a well-oiled machine of marketplace best practices: proper categorization, SEO-friendly titles, proven keywords, optimized product descriptions, pricing strategies and more.

 Not so fast.